-d.
-Notes

-- (1) Up to a maximum of five students may be added to a classroom (single grade, combination or multi-grade) if teacher assistant time of one hour per day for each additional student is provided. - (2) The number of students with special needs may warrant an adjustment in the class load. - (3) Any variation to the above policies requires the approval of the local conference office of education. - e.
+- d.
+Notes [Revised 11/2023] - (1) Up to a maximum of five students may be added to a classroom (single grade, combination or multi-grade) if teacher assistant time of one hour per day for each additional student is provided.
+In classrooms with TK students younger than 4.9, the adult to student ratio of 1:10 must be maintained. - (2) A classroom with TK students younger than 4.9 may only be combined with K. - (3) The number of students with special needs may warrant an adjustment in the class load. - (4) Any variation to the above policies requires the approval of the local conference office of education. - e.
 Student Equivalent [Revised 10/2018] - (1) When determining student load in a combination or multigrade classroom each transitional kindergarten, kindergarten or first grade student counts as 1 1/2 students.